olegkramko/hackerrank-30-days-of-code/README.md

 # Hackerrank 30 Days Of Code
-Hackerrank 30 Days of Code Java
+Hackerrank 30 Days of Code solutions in Java